austin-lai/External-Penetration-Testing-Holo-Corporate-Network-TryHackMe-Holo-Network/README.md

 ### Brief WriteUp Add-on for Report

+Information gathering:

-Information gathering - basic network scan for host alive:
+As we been given the scope of engagement for Holo network 10.200.107.0/24, we will first performed basic network scan for host alive.

 <details><summary>nmap result</summary>